-The Quality Enhancement Research Initiative (QUERI) program is located in the Health Services Research & Development service in the VA Office of Research & Development.
+The Quality Enhancement Research Initiative (QUERI) program is located within Health Systems Research in the VA Office of Research & Development.
 QUERI funds VA investigators across the US to work with key stakeholders, including providers, managers, policymakers, and researchers, to transform care delivered to Veterans.
 To learn more about our program or partner with us, contact us at vacoqueri@va.gov.

 Melissa Braganza, MPH